OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Network_Protocol_System.md

 ## Overview

+**Game Rule Summary**: The network protocol system handles all communication between your game client and the server, ensuring your actions are transmitted quickly and reliably.
+It manages data compression, security, and error correction to provide smooth, responsive gameplay with minimal lag, even during large battles or busy server periods.

 The Network Protocol System provides high-performance, bidirectional client-server communication for OpenDAoC.
 It manages packet encoding/decoding, reliability, security, and protocol versioning through a sophisticated packet handler architecture with support for both TCP and UDP protocols.

 ## Core Architecture